 Apart from assisted living, seniors have multiple care options in Silver Lake.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Silver Lake could be the better choice than Silver Lake assisted living care.

 Assisted living communities in Silver Lake are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Silver Lake and lower than more intense medical care options through Silver Lake nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Silver Lake and lower than more intense medical care options through Silver Lake nursing home and memory care facilities in Silver Lake.

 Senior living options with different levels of care available in Silver Lake are: